 Folding jalapeno popper dip together until combined.

-Then transfer it into an oven-safe dish.
+Spread the mixture into an oven-safe dish.

 Transferring jalapeno popper dip to an oven-safe serving dish.